hichchidev/hichchi/libs/utils/README.md

 Break a string into words array and format the string.<br>

-This function will break string into words and format the string using the provided function.<br>
+This function will break a string into words and format the string using the provided function.<br>

 ##### Parameters